-Today we’re going to talk about frosting your sugar cookies with some royal icing tips and tricks.
+Welcome to week 2 of our Sugar Cookie Workshop!
+Today we’re talking about frosting your sugar cookies with some royal icing tips and tricks.

 I like to use royal icing on my sugar cookies because it looks good and tastes great!
 I love that it is nice and smooth and dries hard, so I can stack them and bag them for gifts or for selling them.
 There are many different royal icing recipes and techniques, but I’m going to share what works for me!